Jevrem Obrenović

-Prince Jevrem Teodorović Obrenović (18 March 1790 - 20 September 1856) was a Serbian politician and revolutionary.
+Gospodar Jevrem Teodorović Obrenović, Grand Prince of Šabac (18 March 1790 – 20 September 1856) was a Serbian politician and revolutionary who served as Prime Minister of Serbia from 1821 to 1826.
 He was the younger brother of Prince Miloš Obrenović I of Serbia, the founder of the Obrenović dynasty.

 Early life

 Jevrem's mother Višnja Urošević (d.
 1817) was married twice, first to Obren Martinović, with whom she had three children.
 After the death of Obren, she married a poor widower, Teodor Mihailović, in the village of Dobrinja.
 Višnja and Teodor had three sons: Miloš, Jovan and Jevrem.
-Both Višnja and Teodor's ancestors were migrants from Herzegovina, having arrived in the late 17th or early 18th century.
 Teodor Mihailović died in 1802, leaving the family in poverty.
 A few years later, the older brothers, Jakov and Milan, took their mother and half-siblings to live on their estate.

-Milan Obrenović had a great influence on the upbringing and development of his two younger brothers; as evidenced by the fact that Miloš, Jovan and Jevrem took on their half-brothers surname Obrenović.
+Milan Obrenović had a great influence on the upbringing and development of his two younger brothers; as evidenced by the fact that Miloš, Jovan and Jevrem took on their half-brother's surname Obrenović.

-Two months after the formation of the government's military, the Office of Military Police (Vojnopolicijna kancelarija), Prince Miloš Obrenović, by the order of 29 May 1837, established that the highest military title would be the rank of General.